opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (a) 	use hard copy documents during the hearing.
 Without limiting paragraph 90(12) of these Practice Directions, the hard copy documents may be printed on one side or both sides of each page; or

-> display a soft copy of the document by sharing his or her screen during the hearing (if the hearing is conducted by video-conferencing).
+> (b) display a soft copy of the document by sharing his or her screen during the hearing (if the hearing is conducted by video-conferencing).

 The solicitor must explain why it was not possible to file the documents in advance of the hearing, and must also give an undertaking to file using the Electronic Filing Service all the documents used at the hearing by the next working day after the hearing.
 Any document not filed using the Electronic Filing Service will not be included in the Court's case file.